 • Sewing Basics: There are two layers of fabric that you’re trying to hold together.
 And just like gluing or stapling two pieces of paper together, the thread is going to hold the two fabrics together by going in and out between the fabrics.
 Each time you go in and out from the front of the fabric to the back of the fabric, you’ve created a stitch.

 • Stitches: You decide how tightly the fabrics are sewn together by the length of your stitches.
-Small stitches make a very tight seam (a seam is the line the thread makes as you stitch in and out).
-Wider or longer stitches make a looser seam and your fabric is more like to pull apart….or if your project is filled with stuffing, some of the stuffing might come loose between the wide stitches.
+Small stitches make a very tight continuous stitch.
+Wider or longer stitches make your stitch looser and your fabric is more like to pull apart….or if your project is filled with stuffing, some of the stuffing might come loose between the wide stitches.
 You’ll learn over time what stitch length (and stitch style) you prefer.
 I mostly stick with a basic running stitch but you can learn about a whipstitch, blanket stitch, slip stitch.
 Check out this list.

 • Layers: When you sew, you work in layers.
 And sometimes you have to work backwards.
 If you’re going to make a little Peace Sign pillow like Lucy’s working on here, you need to sew the peace symbol to the outside layer first and then sew the two pillow pieces together.
 So when you start a project, cut out all your pieces first, then arrange them on the fabric how you’d like them to look, and then decide which pieces need to be sewn first and work your way backwards.